aviolette/aviolette/README.md

 ### 'Sup? 👏

-I am a software engineer that lives in Nashville.
+I am a software engineer that lives in Indiana.